gfulco/Vibration-Mode-Analysis/README.md

 peaks.m -> a simplified and custom version of the matlab function findpeaks() used for in the scope of this project.

 hammer_data_x.txt -> set of sample data to run the script.

+The presentation folder contains the LaTeX files for a pdf report of the script